justinbois/distribution-explorer-app/continuous/student_t.rst

 Notes
 -----

 - Only the standard Student-t distribution (:math:`\mu = 0` and :math:`\sigma = 1`) is available in NumPy.
 You can still draw out of the Student-t distribution by performing a transformation on the samples out of the standard Student-t distribution, as shown in the usage, above.
+The same is true for Distributions.jl.
+Shown is an example where :math:`x` random numbers are drawn from the distribution and transformed using broadcasting.

 ----